-Streams with fish use are classified by ODF according to a fish distribution model and updated monthly.
-Lay out RMAs using the modeled fish distribution data available from ODF.
-Field surveys can still be used to correct the modeled fish distribution.
+All streams statewide have been classified for fish use using an approved fish distribution model.
+Lay out RMAs according to the published stream information in the stream viewer or FERNS.
+Approved field surveys for fish presence can revise the end of fish use location.
 Read the following if you have qualifying surveys that are not yet reflected in ODF's stream mapping, or if you would prefer to have a stream field-surveyed for fish habitat and distribution in advance of an upcoming operation.
 Note that in order to be used for stream classification in the OFPA rules, all field surveys for fish use must be conducted according to the protocol in Surveying Forest Streams for Fish Use, jointly published by ODF and Oregon Department of Fish and Wildlife (ODFW).